elyse-winstral/script/Conditional_Probability.md

 This version of conditional probability is rather static- the probability is a fixed value depending on the event we condition on (here: $B$).
-Additionally, we can't condition on null sets, i.e. if $Y$ is a continuous r.v., we can't condition on $B = \{Y= y\}$.
+Additionally, we can't condition on null sets, i.e. if $Y$ is a continuous r.v., we can't condition on $B =\lbrace Y= y \rbrace  $.
 However, we can condition on all events in $\sigma(Y)$.
 Conditioning on $\sigma$-algebras allows for variable conditional probabilities.
 (The conditional probability is itself random)

 > #### Conditional Probability - $\sigma$-algebras: